 • Premium stainless steel frame.

-• LiDAR scanner for enhanced AR and low-light autofocus.
+• LiDAR Scanner for enhanced AR and Night mode portraits.

 • 6 GB of RAM for better multitasking.